Mon – Sun: 24/7 Electrical

 Checking Electrical Switchboard Issues

-If you find yourself in the dark due to a tripped breaker, don’t panic.
-Locate your home’s switchboard and identify the breaker that has tripped.
-It will likely be in the "off" position or look different from the other breakers.
-Before attempting to reset the breaker, make sure to turn off the power at the switchboard.
-This will ensure you can safely handle the breaker without the risk of electric shock.
+Don’t panic if a tripped breaker leaves you in the dark.
+First, find your home’s switchboard and spot the tripped breaker.
+It might be in the “off” position or look different from the others.
+Before resetting, turn off the power at the switchboard.
+This step ensures you can safely manage the breaker without risking an electric shock.

 Fixing Faulty Switches